HGIS CanadaNova ScotiaPlympton › 1911

 Plympton, Nova Scotia (1911 census)

 Plympton was a census subdivision in Nova Scotia, recorded in the 1911 Census of Canada with a population of 710.
+The community is grounded to Wikidata Q7205890.
 The administrative centroid was at approximately 44.465°N, 65.877°W.

 Population